 Entry information: Students will have a minimum of 14 Level 2 Mathematics and Statistics credits, including Level 2 Algebra (2.6) and Calculus (2.7).
-It is also expected that students taking this course will have had their Level 2 Mathematics and Statistics endorsed with Merit or Excellence.
+It is beneficial if students have passed their previous Mathematics course with an endorsement at Merit or Excellence.